sekrupke/bi-mini-project-p02/README.md

 ```

 As a generated person id is needed for inserting the authors and contacts into the thesis database, an own id
 generator is used (see etl/id_generator.py).
+The generated person ids are stored in a dictionary accessible by the
-As an alternative, a database sequence could be used but must
+name of the author/ contact for later use in other _Import_ statements.
+As an alternative, a database sequence could be
-be queried before every new person insert.
+used but the database must be queried before every insert of new persons.

 For further information and documentary of the ETL process see the commented source code under *etl/consolidate.py*.
 To track progress and outcome of the ETL-process, logging is implemented and a report of the progress is given when